Office appointments are available but please consider online sessions during lockdown

 How I use your information.

-Initial contact.
-When you contact me with an enquiry about my counselling services I will collect information to help me satisfy your enquiry.
-This will include [add personal information you record at this stage].
-Alternatively, your GP or other health professional may send me your details when making a referral or a parent or trusted individual may give me your details when making an enquiry on your behalf.
-If you decide not to proceed I will ensure all your personal data is deleted within 6 months.
+Initial contact: When you contact me with an enquiry about my counselling services I will collect information to help me satisfy your enquiry.
+Alternatively, your GP, an Employee Assistance Provider, your employer or other health professional may send me your details when making a referral, or a parent or trusted individual may give me your details when making an enquiry on your behalf.
+If you decide not to proceed I will ensure all your personal data is deleted within a year.
 If you would like me to delete this information sooner, just let me know.

 If you book an appointment through the website I receive your name, email address and phone number if you've added it, I use this information only to facilitate your appointment and if necessary contact you about your appointment (re-scheduling, contact if missed appointment etc.) I have access to the last four digits of your payment card only, any further payment information is handled and processed externally by the payment facilitator Squareup International Ltd., Fumbally Square, Fumbally Lane, Dublin 8, Ireland.